-Houseplants may be ‘in’ and create great content for the ‘gram, but they are also a good way to encourage slow living in the city, especially when you don’t have a garden.
-My perfect ‘slow’ Sundays include a garden centre or plant market trip – I’m addicted! – but there are worse things to be addicted to.
+Houseplants may be ‘in’ and create great content for the ‘gram, but they are also a good way to encourage slow living in the city, especially when you don’t have a garden or terrace.
 In need of some greenery?
 Here are some of the benefits of houseplants and creating your own urban jungle in the city.

 Purifying the City Air

 We all know that London’s air isn’t great.
-Whenever I go back to the country, I feel like I can breathe deeper again.
-Houseplants pump fresh oxygen into your home and some can even promote your own low-emissions zone.
+According to the government, around two million Londoners are living in areas with air quality that exceeds the legal limits for pollution.
+While measures such as the new Ultra Low Emission Zone in central London are aiming to reduce levels of harmful nitrogen dioxide (NO2) on the streets, we can also take action in our own homes.
+Houseplants pump fresh oxygen into the air and some can even remove impurities.
 Snake plants and spider plants are good air-purifiers that are both nice to look at and pretty sturdy (if you’re a serial plant killer).

 No Garden?
 No Problem